AllureOfTheStars/Allure/README.md

 data folder.
-For a small game window, the highly optimized `16x16x.fnt` and `8x8xb.fnt` bitmap fonts are the best, but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a modern scalable font supplied with the game is the only option.
-The game window automatically scales according to the specified font size.
+For a small game window, the highly optimized `16x16x.fnt` and `8x8xb.fnt` bitmap fonts are the best, but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a (somewhat) scalable font supplied with the game is the only option.
+The game window automatically scales according to the font size.

 If you don't have a numeric keypad, you can use mouse for movement or you can enable the compact laptop keys (uk8o79jl) or the Vi keys